nanobox-io/nanobox-docs/source/local-dev/nanobox-dev.html.md

 title: nanobox dev
 ---

 The Nanobox CLI's `dev` command handles all the functionality for working in with your local Nanobox development environment.
-For the full documentation of the `dev` command, view the ["nanobox dev" documentation](/cli/dev/).
+For the full documentation of the `dev` command, view the ['nanobox dev' documentation](/cli/dev/).

 Below are a list of the subcommands available to `dev`.
 Each link to their detailed doc in the CLI documentation.